kristenjacobs/coursera-cloud-networking/week4/Readme.md

 of the origin. i.e. www.abc.com/index.html will contain src="http://cdnurl.abc.com/image.jpeg"
 instead of src="http://www.abc.com/image.jpeg".

 2. The clients browser will then attepmt to resolve cdnurl.abc.com.
 This will query the local resolver, which will then delegate to the top level resolver.
 The TL will respond with a C name (alias/cannonical name).
 The local DNS resolver will then query the CDN resolver to resolve this name.
 The CDN resolver can now respond with an IP address of a CDN server close to the local DNS server (which is assumed to be close to the client itself).

 3. At the CDN cluster, as load balancer will send the clients request to the appropriate server.

 4. The DNS responses are configured to have a short TTL, thus a single client wont nessasarily always get resolved to the same CND server.

 However, if the client isnt using thier ISPs local resolver (i.e. using google DNS or openDNS) then this can affect performance as the client is not nessasarily close to the DNS server, thus not close to the resolved CDN server.

 #### Solution 2: Based on anycast routing

 Anycast routing works by announcing the same IP prefix from BGP from different locations, i.e.  a request to an IP can get reouted to 2 different servers, based on the fact that the request start point was different.
 Routers on the internet will therefore have choices to make when populating thier routing tables, thus can choose the most appropriate one.
 This fixes the problem with the DNS approach, as we no longer need to assume that the client is close to their DNS server.

 However, using this approach it is difficult to dynamcially pick different CDN servers based on the observed load at each site, as BGP announcments take a while to propigate.
 Also BGP route flapping can cause different destinations for packets in the same flow from the same client.

 # 4.3.1 Client Connectivity

-TODO
+Applcations can demand either low latency (web serach), high bandwidth (video streaming), or both (online gaming).
+However, latency is typically the harder problem to solve (as we can always increase bandwidth though replication, but the speed of light is fixed!).
+CDNs can help with latency but not for all cases (i.e. it wont help with multiplayer gaming..)

+Studies show that the median inflation in latency over c (speed of light) is 35x, i.e.  half of the websites in the world respond in over 35c.
+In 20% of the case, the slowdown is 100x over the speed of light!

+Breaking down the above for the median result:
+- DNS is 7.4c.
+- TCP handshake is 3.4c.
+- Request-reponce is 6.6c.
+- TCP transfer is 10.2c.

+Therefore the server processing time is a small fraction of the total page get time.

+## Ways to reduce latency

+1. Google's QUIC: Aims to remove the TCP handshake (which is there to stop client address spoofing), by using TCP cookies, i.e. the cookie is generated via a syn/syn-ack on the first go, then this is reused for some time.

 # 4.4.1 Coping with Network Performance: Application-layer Tweaks for Lower Latency